 If you are familiar with the Umetrics™ Suite of Data Analytics Solutions you probably know that SIMCA is a tool that you can use to build multivariate production models.
 Once you are satisfied with your model, you can run your model in your manufacturing environment in real-time using SIMCA-online.

 A great feature inside SIMCA-online is the module called Control Advisor.
 Control Advisor is a supervisory type of control tool that advises you how you should run your process to avoid problems before they arise and to get optimal final results.
-With Control Advisor you will simply get more value from the data that you already have.
+With Control Advisor you will simply get more value from the data that you already have using statistical process control.

 If you are interested in the mathematics, the Control Advisor uses a method called imputation by regression, IBR, a patented imputation method that utilizes PLS regression.